Sánchez shines as Nationals beat Cards 2-0 in NLCS opener - WHIZ News

 The right-hander carried a no-hit bid into the eighth inning, Howie Kendrick had two more big swings and the Nationals beat the St. Louis Cardinals 2-0 on Friday night in the NL Championship Series opener.

 Sánchez had allowed just three runners when he took the mound for the eighth.
-First baseman Ryan Zimmerman robbed Tommy Edman with an outstanding diving grab at full stretch for the first out, but pinch-hitter José Martínez cleanly singled to center with two down for the Cardinals’ first hit.
+Zimmerman robbed Tommy Edman with an outstanding diving grab at full stretch for the first out, but pinch-hitter José Martínez cleanly singled to center with two down for the Cardinals’ first hit.

+“I just tried to keep focused on every pitch that I’m going to throw,” Sánchez said.
+“I don’t want to miss any kind of pitch in the middle in the zone against those guys.”

+Sánchez thought he was going to finish the no-hitter after the big grab.

 Sean Doolittle relieved and got four straight outs to finish the one-hitter for his first postseason save in two years.

-Sánchez and Doolittle made life easy on manager Dave Martinez on the chilly night after the Nationals placed closer Daniel Hudson on the paternity list before the franchise’s first appearance in the NLCS since the Montreal Expos moved to Washington ahead of the 2005 season.
+Sánchez and Doolittle made life easy on manager Dave Martinez after the Nationals placed closer Daniel Hudson on the paternity list before the franchise’s first appearance in the NLCS since the Montreal Expos moved to Washington ahead of the 2005 season.

-“I don’t claim to be superstitious, but when you got a no-hitter — I was freezing my butt off and didn’t want to put a jacket on,” Martinez said.
-“I stayed with this, just this sweat shirt, the whole game.”
+“I think the mood of the guys in the bullpen, we really wanted to find a way to pick him up and allow him to enjoy a really special moment with his wife and his family,” Doolittle said.

 Game 2 is back at Busch Stadium on Saturday.
 Washington ace Max Scherzer starts in his hometown, and Adam Wainwright gets the ball for St. Louis.
 Stephen Strasburg and Patrick Corbin will follow when the series moves to Nationals Park.